Schedule 3: A Guide To Visa Applications For Bridging Visas Holders [Update 2021]

 Exceptions: Schedule 3

-One notable exception to the schedule 3 requirement is a protection visa or visa subclass 866.
-There is no schedule 3 criteria which applies to this class of visa which means you can make the application onshore.
+One notable exception to the schedule 3 problem is a protection visa (visa subclass 866).
+There is no schedule 3 criteria which applies to this class of visa.

 Immigration Case Officers are now quickly refusing visas based solely on a failure to meet Schedule 3 criteria.
 They are not necessarily looking at other substantive criteria.

-So if you have lodged an application while holding a bridging visa, don’t expect that your case will remain un-opened for the usually long period.
+So if you have lodged an application while holding a bridging visa, don’t expect that your case will take a long and others of same class.
+It could be refused faster.
+It very possible departmental case officers will quickly refuse your case simply because schedule 3 is not met.

 Harsher Schedule 3 Decisions

-Immigration Case Officers are not required to ask you to make submissions for failing to meet Schedule 3 criteria or why the criteria should be waived.
+Immigration Case Officers are not required to ask you to make submissions for failing to meet Schedule 3 criteria.

-They can simply refuse the application without referring back to you.
-This means you should seek to address the criteria in detailed submissions as quickly as possible.
+They can simply refuse the application without referring to you.
+You should seek to address the criteria in detailed submissions as quickly as possible after lodgement.

 Please share your comments with me.